gatling/gatling/src/sphinx/session/feeder.rst

 Sitemap feeder
 ==============

-Gatling suppports a feader that reads data from a `Sitemap <http://www.sitemaps.org/protocol.html>`_ file.
+Gatling supports a feeder that reads data from a `Sitemap <http://www.sitemaps.org/protocol.html>`_ file.

 ::